ChengJiayao/Linux-Shell/README.md

-# Operations
+# Linux & Shell
-This repository is used as a notebook for myself to remember some computer operations
+This repository is used as a notebook for myself to remember some linux and shell operations.